Kheisson/CrossFit-Registrator/README.md

 In AWS Lambda, use EventBridge (formerly CloudWatch Events) to create a trigger.
 Set up a cron expression to schedule execution at the desired times.
 Example: cron(0 18 * * ? *) to run every day at 6 PM UTC.

-### Usage

-Customize the scheduling by modifying the TARGET_HOUR and days_to_add dictionary in the code.
-These values determine the class schedule and registration rules.
-You can set which days to skip and which class times to target.